ceurws/ToolsEswc/README.md

 Run the extraction tool using
 ```
 java -jar SemPub2015Extractor.jar
 ```

 This will start a FitLayout JavaScript console.
 Use `help()` command for obtaining more info.

-For accomplishing the SemPub2015 Task1 the following command should be used:
+For accomplishing the SemPub2015 Task1 the following commands should be used:
 ```
 processEvaluationSet();
 transformToDomain();